 Technical Theatre provides an excellent opportunity for those students who want to be involved with the Drama production but do not want to perform on stage.
 The major focus of Technical Theatre is to design, create, source and operate the features of the Drama production which give the show its setting and atmosphere.
 Possible components of study include: costume, lighting, makeup, management (business/house/stage), properties (props), set and sound.
-In a 3-credit course, students study one component; in a 5-credit course, they study two components.
 This course requires a strong investment of time and commitment outside of school hours to participate in preparing and running the production.